IUI vs. IVF: Which Fertility Treatment is Right for You?

 What is IUI?

 Intrauterine Insemination (IUI) is a relatively simple and less invasive fertility treatment.
 It involves placing sperm directly into a woman’s uterus during ovulation.
-This process increases the number of sperm that reach the fallopian tubes, thereby enhancing the chances of fertilization.
+By increasing the number of sperm that reach the fallopian tubes and get closer to the egg, IUI enhances the chances of fertilization and improves the likelihood of conception.

 How IUI Works